Nuno-Jesus/FEUP-LBAW/docs/pa.md

 Users can add products to their carts and go through with a purchase, choosing a payment method and an address.
 Addresses are managed through the user profile.
 Users can also choose to keep the products in the cart or in a wishlist, since they recieve a notification when a product in any of those drops in price, or when a product that was once unavailable becomes avaliable again.

-URL to the product: http://lbaw2175.lbaw.fe.up.pt

-URL to the slides used in the presentation: [Presentation](/docs/Presentation.pdf)

 ### 2. Video presentation